MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications: Implementation

 \subsection{Datasets}

-For our common evaluation, we validate the effectiveness of MobileFineTuner under two types of data tasks:
+For our common evaluation, we validate the effectiveness of MobileFineTuner on six widely used language modeling and reasoning benchmarks: WikiText-2, MMLU, ARC-Challenge, ARC-Easy, HellaSwag, and PIQA.
+These datasets cover two representative categories of mobile-side LLM fine-tuning tasks: text generation and text-based reasoning/question answering.

-\begin{itemize} \item \textbf{Text Generation Task}: We use the WikiText-2 dataset \cite{Devlin2019BERTPO} which consists of approximately 2 million tokens, sourced from a subset of Wikipedia articles.
-We fine-tune the large models on this dataset and observe their PPL, which measures the model’s ability to predict the next word in a sequence.
+\begin{itemize} \item \textbf{Text Generation Task.} We use WikiText-2~\cite{merity2016pointer} for the text generation task.
+We fine-tune the models on the training corpus and report perplexity (PPL), which measures the model's ability to predict the next token in a sequence.

-\item \textbf{Text-based Question Answering Task}: We use the MMLU (Massive Multitask Language Understanding) dataset \cite{hendrycks2020measuring}, a comprehensive benchmark designed to evaluate models on 57 diverse tasks across various domains, including history, science, literature, and more.
-For this task, we input both the question and answer options into the model, and the model generates a response.
-The predicted answer is then extracted from the model's output, and the model’s accuracy is evaluated by comparing the predicted answer to the correct answer.